 Principal of and interest on the Bonds are payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied upon all taxable property within the District.
-The Bonds are obligations of the District and are not obligations of the State of Texas, Harris County, Texas the City of Houston, Texas or any entity other than the District.
-See "THE BONDS-Source and Security for Payment" and "-Funds."
+The Bonds are obligations of the District and are not obligations of the Montgomery County, the State of Texas or any entity other than the District.
+See "THE BONDS-Source and Security for Payment."

-Municipal Bond Insurance and
+Municipal Bond Rating and

-Municipal Bond Rating...

-It is expected that S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P"), will assign its municipal bond rating of "AA" (stable outlook) to the Bonds with the understanding that upon delivery of the Bonds, a municipal bond insurance policy insuring the timely payment of the principal of and interest on the Bonds will be issued by Build America Mutual Assurance Company ("BAM" or the "Insurer").
-No application has been made to a municipal rating company for an underlying rating on the Bonds, nor is it expected that the District would have received an investment grade rating if application had been made.
-See "INVESTMENT CONSIDERATIONS-Risk Factors Related to the Purchase of Municipal Bond Insurance," "MUNICIPAL BOND RATING," "MUNICIPAL BOND INSURANCE" and "APPENDIX B."
+Municipal Bond Insurance...
+S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC, ("S&P") has assigned a municipal bond rating of "AA" (stable outlook) to the Bonds with the understanding that, upon delivery of the Bonds, a municipal bond insurance policy ensuring the timely payment of the principal of and interest on the Bonds will be issued by Build America Mutual Assurance Company ("BAM").
+Moody's Investors Service, Inc. ("Moody's") has assigned an underlying rating of "Baa2" to the Bonds.
+An explanation of the ratings may be obtained from S&P and Moody's.
+See "INVESTMENT CONSIDERATIONS-Risk Factors Related to the Purchase of Municipal Bond Insurance," "MUNICIPAL BOND RATING" and "MUNICIPAL BOND INSURANCE."

-Not Qualified Tax-Exempt Obligations...
+Qualified Tax-Exempt Obligations...

-The District has NOT designated the Bonds as "qualified tax-exempt obligations" pursuant to Section 265(b) of the Internal Revenue Code of 1986, as amended.
-See "LEGAL MATTERS.
-Not Qualified Tay Exempt Obligations"
+The District has designated the Bonds as "qualified tax-exempt obligations" pursuant to Section 265(b) of the Internal Revenue Code of 1986, as amended.
+See "LEGAL

-MATTERS-Not Qualified Tax-Exempt Obligations."
+MATTERS-Qualified Tax-Exempt Obligations."

+Schwartz, Page & Harding, L.L.P., Houston, Texas.
+See "MANAGEMENT OF THE DISTRICT-District Consultants" and "LEGAL MATTERS."
 Bond Counsel...
-Schwartz, Page & Harding, L.L.P., Houston, Texas.
-See "MANAGEMENT OF THE

-DISTRICT-District Consultants" and "LEGAL MATTERS."
+Masterson Advisors LLC, Houston, Texas.
+See "MANAGEMENT OF THE DISTRICT-District Consultants" and "PREPARATION OF OFFICIAL STATEMENT."
 Financial Advisor...
-Masterson Advisors LLC, Houston, Texas.
-See "MANAGEMENT OF THE DISTRICT-

-District Consultants."

 Disclosure Counsel...
-McCall, Parkhurst & Horton LLP, Houston, Texas.
-See "MANAGEMENT OF THE
+McCall, Parkhurst & Horton L.L.P., Houston, Texas.
+See "LEGAL MATTERS."